samcurteis/GA-Project-3-Frontend/README.md

 - Make sure that you have installed Node.js.
 - Download the code for the frontend onto your local machine.
 - Open your terminal and navigate to the root path of the code.
-- Run `npm install` then `npm start'
+- Run `npm install` then `npm start`
  #### For the backend:
  https://github.com/samcurteis/GA-Project-3-BackEnd
 - Repeat the same instructions using the backend repository, except run `npm run dev` instead of `npm start`.

 ### Timeframe and Working Team

-The project timeframe was one week, and was co-created with fellow General Assembly students, Nathan Harris (https://github.com/nedd-ludd) and Toby Hazledine (https://github.com/CodebyJet)
+The project timeframe was one week, and was co-created with fellow General Assembly students, [Nathan Harris](https://github.com/nedd-ludd) and [Jet Haze](https://github.com/CodebyJet)

 ### Technologies Used